oopsmails/general-info/k8s/202112/k8s-mint20-DeployRollApp.md

   - Pod: 2/2, nodejs-simple-rest-deployment-544cd7c5d6-bz5j7 ...

 ### Kubernetes: Create service.yaml

+- **NOTE: instead of use command line kubectl, we can use minikube dashboard to complete operations, i.e, create and rolling up ...**

 ```
 kubectl apply -f nodejs-simple-rest-service-nodeport.yaml <---- this is using nodeport, use this for simplicity.